 What is your role at Intel?

 I’ve worked in two teams since I joined Intel.
 Most of the time I worked as a developer of computer vision algorithms based on neural networks: this included detecting pedestrians, face recognition, and identifying license plates (mostly in China).
-During these three years, I was also involved in other tasks, but, in any way, all of them were related to deep learning and computer vision.
+During these three years, I was also involved in other tasks; all of them related to deep learning and computer vision.
 The work done by our division has finally resulted in the product named OpenVINO™, and now I am part of the team that is interacting with companies who use OpenVINO™ in their solutions.
 We try to understand what tasks our colleagues are solving, in what particular way they use OpenVINO™, what problems they face and what we can improve in our product.

 What did you know about Intel prior to working here?